interstitialRedirectModalTitle

 Lands

 There’s a whole lot of land to love in the Lone Star State—roughly 270,000 square miles.
-Yet nearly 95% of Texas land is privately held.
+Yet nearly 95% of Texas land is privately owned.
 For conservation, this means collaborating with landowners, ranchers, businesses and other partners to protect key lands.
-While 86% of Texans live in cities, about 83% of state lands are rural areas like farms, ranches and forests.
-With Texas losing more than a square mile of land to development every day, preserving and stewarding these open spaces will be more critical than ever if we hope to provide enough food, water and energy to support our rising population.
+With Texas losing land to development every day, preserving and stewarding open spaces is essential.
+Our path forward hinges on protecting, managing and restoring our lands to preserve the natural resources and industries on which we depend, like farming, ranching and timber production.

 Freshwater

-In Texas, our rivers, aquifers and watersheds do it all: power our cities, support fishing and farming economies and sustain people, nature and biodiversity.
 Fresh water flows to the taps of millions of Texas residents, running through our beloved spring-fed swimming holes and sustaining nearly 250,000 farms and ranches across the state.
-But it’s also a finite resource.
-In the next 50 years, the demand for water in Texas will soar as our population doubles.
+But in the next 50 years, the demand for water in Texas will soar as our population doubles.
 Conserving water—and changing how we use it—is the simplest and most cost-effective way to safeguard our water supplies.
+We're developing adaptable strategies to address water scarcity and freshwater conservation issues across Texas.

 Coast

-The Gulf is a powerhouse, supporting fisheries and tourism while providing numerous benefits—but all of this is in jeopardy.
-The last decade has brought some of the most devastating environmental catastrophes to the Texas Gulf Coast, particularly in under-resourced communities.
+The Texas Gulf is a powerhouse, supporting fisheries and tourism while providing numerous benefits—but all of this is in jeopardy.
+Today, only 20% to 50% of oyster reefs remain while more and more of our wetlands are lost each year to the detriment of nearly 400 bird species.
+The last decade has brought some of the most devastating environmental catastrophes to our coastal communities.
 But resilience doesn’t just start at our coasts.
 Our Texas rivers ultimately flow into Gulf bays and estuaries, and their management is essential.
-TNC is protecting and restoring lands and waters that safeguard iconic Texas species, constructing oyster reefs that boost our Gulf’s ecology and economy, and examining nature’s role in buffering coastal communities from extreme weather.

 Climate